camera

 • Expensive

-According to Hansrod, the Sony Xperia Pro-I carries the best camera in a smartphone yet.
+According to Hansrod, the Sony Xperia Pro-I carries the best camera on a smartphone yet.
 “It’s the first mobile phone to have a one-inch sensor, which means the camera lets in more light to capture a whole lot of details – you can even print out the photos taken,” he explained.
 The phone’s genuine sensor is backed by Sony’s own image signal processor, so it’s little wonder that Xperia Pro-I delivers high-resolution images with less noise, even in low-light conditions.
 All three lenses are 12MP, but the kicker is the dual aperture in the main camera.
 “It even has real aperture blades inside the camera that expand and contract, letting you control the blur in the background,” Hansrod added, pointing out that other smartphones usually mimic the effect with software tweaks.
-Sony also adds a dedicated shutter button to the side of the phone, complete with an interface that looks a lot like its digital cameras.
+Sony also adds a dedicated shutter button to the side of the phone, complete with an interface that looks a lot like the one on its digital cameras.
 Besides the remarkable camera, you’re getting a 6.5-inch 4K OLED screen, the Qualcomm Snapdragon 888 5G chipset and an expandable storage memory of up to 1TB.
 Hansrod calls the handset a well-kept secret in the community.

-2. Best for Casual Photography: Apple iPhone 14 Pro (512 GB)
+2. Best for Videography: Apple iPhone 15 Pro Max

 Pros

-• 48MP main camera
+• 48MP main camera with seven pro lenses

 • Action mode stabilises shaky handheld videos